 Back in 2015, disgraced judge Chris Dupuy was arrested for harassing an ex-girlfriend and another woman.
 He started to post fake advertisements about them, featuring them in the Escort section of a website (we’re not gonna mention the URL).

 We agree it’s a despicable thing to do.
 But what’s interesting about this case is the method by which the judge was caught.
 Hardcastle, the investigator, stated that he started tracing the masked IP addresses from the ads.

 He witnessed masked IPs in Venezuela, Colombia, and Germany.
 Apparently, the sophisticated software he was using to cloak his whereabouts had a somewhat unsophisticated name: hidemyass.com.

-We did mention the word “sophisticated,” which implies that the judge was not using HMA’s free proxy, but it’s premium service.
-As a more sold proof, Venezuelan and Colombian servers are only available to those with a premium account.
+We did mention the word “sophisticated,” which implies that the judge was not using HMA’s free proxy, but its premium service.
+As more solid proof, Venezuelan and Colombian servers are only available to those with a premium account.

 Despite stating that they log no user IP address or any information that may compromise their customers, some details in the policy just don’t add up.

 First, we came across this: